hashicorp/design-system/website/docs/components/text/partials/code/component-api.md

     The alignment of the text.
 If no `@align` argument is provided, the component will inherit its alignment from the parent container/context.
   </C.Property>
   <C.Property @name="color" @type="string | CSS color" @values={{array "primary" "strong" "faint" "disabled" "high-contrast" "action" "action-hover" "action-active" "highlight" "highlight-on-surface" "highlight-high-contrast" "success" "success-on-surface" "success-high-contrast" "warning" "warning-on-surface" "warning-high-contrast" "critical" "critical-on-surface" "critical-high-contrast" }}>
     The color of the text expressed as one of the possible [foreground color](/foundations/colors?tab=palette#foreground-1) names.
-As a fallback solution to handle special cases, a valid CSS color string (hex, rgb, rgba, etc.) is also accepted (in this case the color will be applied via inline style).
+As a fallback solution to handle special cases, a valid CSS color string (hex, rgb, rgba, etc.) is also accepted (in this case the color will be applied via an inline style).
 If no `@color` argument is provided, the component will inherit its color from the parent container/context.
   </C.Property>
   <C.Property @name="yield">
     Elements passed as children are yielded to the content of the `<@tag>` HTML element.